Donald Trump wades into racial tensions with visit to Kenosha - Up News Info

-U.S. President Donald Trump dove into the latest eruption in the nation’s reckoning over racial injustice on Tuesday, visiting the “destruction” left by rioters in Kenosha, Wis., and declaring it was enabled by Democratic leaders.
+U.S. President Donald Trump stood at the epicentre of the latest eruption over racial injustice Tuesday and came down squarely on the side of law enforcement, blaming “domestic terror” for the violence in Kenosha, Wis., and making no nod to the underlying cause of anger and protests — the shooting of a yet another Black man by police.

+Trump declared the violence “anti-American.”
+He did not mention Jacob Blake, who was badly wounded last week in Kenosha.

 Soon after arriving in the city, a visit made over the objections of state and local leaders, Trump toured the charred remains of a block besieged by violence and fire.
-He spoke to the owners of a century-old furniture store that had been destroyed and blasted the Democrats in charge of Kenosha and Wisconsin.
+With the scent of smoke still in the air, he spoke to the owners of a century-old store that had been destroyed and continued to link the violence to the Democrats, blaming those in charge of Kenosha and Wisconsin while raising apocalyptic warnings if their party should capture the White House.

 Trump’s motorcade passed a mix of supporters, many holding American flags, and protesters, some carrying signs that read “Black Lives Matter.”
 As a massive police presence, complete with several armoured vehicles, secured the area, barricades were set up along several of the city’s major thoroughfares to keep onlookers some distance from the passing presidential vehicles.